michaeljmcardoso/Portfolio-de-Projetos/README.md

 <sub>*Anthropologist and Data Scientist* </sub>

 I am an Anthropologist, Bachelor and Master in Social Sciences.
-Data Scientist.
+Data Science Student.

 I live on the island of São Luis in Maranhão (Brazil), where I have been working for ten years as an Anthropologist, specialist in Land Regularization of Quilombola Territories at the National Institute of Colonization and Agrarian Reform - INCRA.